-Sarantaporo.gr is so far a success story of the provision for public infrastructure by a grassroots organisation, that generated also structures for self-management in keeping the network operation sustainable.
-That was critical for the reinvigoration of the social space of this region, and for restoring more intimately a sense of being together.
-It is important that Information and Communication Technologiess (ICTs) in general are capable to transform the imaginary and influence social behaviour, and also have significant impact on spatial development and on the economy of territory.
+Sarantaporo.gr is so far a success story of the provision of public infrastructure by a grassroots organisation.
+It also generated structures for self-management in keeping the network operation sustainable.
+This was critical for the reinvigoration of the social fabric of this region, and for restoring a greater sense of togetherness.
+This initiative demonstrates how information and communication technologies (ICTs) in general are capable of transforming perceptions and influencing social behaviour, and also have a significant impact on the spatial development and economy of a territory.